 Enoch Bolles studied at National Academy of Design, as well as night classes at the Art Student's League.

-He went on to establish a leading reputation for his distinctive cover paintings for spicy magazines, such as Film Fun, Stolen Sweets, Gay Book, Titter, Tattle Tales, Snappy Stories, Bedtime Stories, Breezy Stories, Pep, Gay Parisienne, and New York Nights.
+He went on to establish a significant reputation for his distinctive cover paintings for spicy magazines, such as Film Fun, Stolen Sweets, Gay Book, Titter, Tattle Tales, Snappy Stories, Bedtime Stories, Breezy Stories, Pep, Gay Parisienne, and New York Nights.

-Due to overwork and malnutrition, Bolles suffered a mental collapse in August 1938, which ended his professional career.
+Due to overwork and malnutrition, Bolles suffered a mental collapse in August of 1938, which ended his professional career.
 When his paranoid condition failed to improve, Bolles entered a New Jersey mental institution, Greystone Hospital, where he remained for most of his life.
-He eventually recovered enough to paint magnificent landscapes and portraits of hospital workers, family and friends.
+He eventually recovered enough to paint impressive landscapes and portraits of hospital workers, family and friends.
 He had access to a small art studio in the hospital, from which he even painted several pin-up magazine covers that were sold and published during the 1940s.

 © David Saunders 2009